josemartin357/josemartin357/README.md

 ### Welcome!
 I'm Martin Bedoya 👋

-- 🔭  Professional w/10 yrs of experience in Mass Media, currently studying Web Development @ SMU.
+- 🔭  Full-Stack Web Developer with a background in broadcast communications and newly acquired skills in frontend, backend and database technologies.
-- 👀  Who I am: Always curious ... and logical at finding things out.
+- 🤔  Who I am: Always curious ... and logical at finding things out.
+- 🏛  My education includes a certificate in full-stack web dev @ SMU, MA in media management @ OU, BA in Communications @ UCO and AS in business @ OCCC.
 - 🌱  How I have grown: started as production assistant, grew to senior and department director roles.
+Now taking my skills to web dev.
 - 😄  Pronouns: he/him.
 - ⚡   Fun Facts: Love food more than I love workouts, Traveling is my therapy.
+- 📩  martin.bedoya2021@gmail.com

 ### Connect with me: